Piero24/Food-recognition-and-leftover-estimation/README.md

 <h2 id="how-to-start"><br/>⚙️  How to Start</h2>
 <p>
-    Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.
+    Below there is an example of how you can run the project.
 </p>
 <br/>